JacobEEEGuy005/EOL-Host-Application/docs/Test Type Request/Output Current Sensor Calibration Test.md

     - Each point represents one current setpoint from second sweep
     - Plot title/label should indicate: "Second Sweep (Trim Value: {calculated_trim_value}%)"
     - Ideal calibration line (Y = X) can be displayed for reference
+    - Regression line (from linear regression) should be displayed showing slope and intercept
-    - Plot shows data points and ideal line; no regression line is calculated
+    - Plot shows data points, ideal line, and regression line

   - **Display Requirements**:
     - Both plots must be displayed in the Test Detail window during and after test execution